mabq/arch-base/README.md

      - Sets the console keymap to `us` (change manually in `local.yml` if needed).
      - Generates locales for `en_US` (default) and `es_EC` (change manually in `local.yml` if needed).
      - Sets the `hostname` (with the name assigned in `/hosts`).
      - Generate the initramfs (initial RAM file system) for both kernels (`linux` and `linux-lts`).
-Automatically adds a key file so you won't need to type the encryption password during the boot process.
+Automatically adds a key file so you won't need to type the disk encryption password during the boot process.
      - Configures grub as the boot loader.
-     - Optionally sets up swap file of the desired size (see `group_vars`)
+     - Optionally sets up a swap file of the desired size (see `group_vars`)

 ## Before running the script

-- Change the password of the root user in the live environment (managed node):
+- Change the password of the root user in the managed node:

     ```bash
+    # use a simple password, its only temporary
     passwd
     ```

-    Use a simple password, its only temporary.

-- Annotate the IP address of the live environment (managed node):
+- Annotate the IP address of the managed node:

     ```bash
     ip a